albertaw/angularjs-tutorial/README.md

   });
 });
 ```

+We can specify paramaters in our paths by using colon before
+the parameter name.
+In our example, `'/:param'`, param is the
+name of our parameter.
+To access a parameter inside a controller
-In controller inject $routeParams as a dependency
+inject `$routeParams` as a dependency.

 ```js
 app.controller("UserController", function($scope, $routeParams, users){